logzio/logz-docs/_source/user-guide/archive-and-restore/azure-permissions.md

 ![Create Azure App Client secret](https://dytvr9ot2sszz.cloudfront.net/logz-docs/archive-azure/azure-certificates-secrets.png)

+If the secret is set to expire, you will need to remember to renew the credentials and reconfigure archiving in Logz.io!
+{:.info-box.note}

 ##### Create a Storage account

 Click the **main menu <i class="fas fa-bars"></i>** in the top-left corner, and select **Storage account**.